 - The acute reaction usually begins during the second week of radiation, presenting as erythema followed by spotty mucositis which coalesces to form areas of ulceration covered by a yellow-white pseudomembrane with a bright erythematous border.
 The lips are often involved.

 - Exquisite pain and burning may be present.
-Healing generally begins as therapy ends and is usually complete within 3 to 4 weeks, although the discoloration and mucosal atrophy may be lifelong.
+Healing generally begins as therapy ends and is usually complete within 3-4 weeks, although the discolouration and mucosal atrophy may be lifelong.

 Ischaemic ulcers: necrotising sialometaplasia

 This is an uncommon disorder that gives rise to large areas of deep ulcers on one side of the hard and sometimes the soft palate.
 This condition is probably associated with an ischaemic event and is associated with factors such as smoking, alcohol use, denture wearing, recent surgery and systemic disease.
 It can also be a feature of bulimia nervosa.
 The clinical and histopathological features may mimic those of SCC.

 Systemic causes of oral ulceration